y-sq/CUDA_Practice/README.md

 # CUDA_Practice
-Some practice codes for CUDA
+Some practice codes for CUDA; The assignments for Dartmouth's course COSC 189.03.

 - matrix operations: matrix_operations.cu
     - A * B